bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

 > Having irrelevant artifacts such as TODOs and dead code in your codebase makes it more difficult for new team members to become productive.
 Therefore, it makes maintenance less efficient.

 True, I still use comments to document not so obvious things, but you should wonder: if it requires comments, shouldn't it be refactored / redesigned?
-Uncommented code can be very confusing.
+Especially commented code can be very confusing.
 No worries: git still has copies of everything!
-More importantly long comments don't tend to stay up2date with code changes changing from well-intended to lies.
+More importantly long comments don't tend to stay up2date with code changes turning well-intended comments into lies.

-For example you could make this more explanatory by creating a method with a meaningful name:
+For example you could make the following more explanatory by creating a method with a meaningful name:

 Old: